mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 If you don't specify a bind target, the input field will not preserve its state when you reopen the note or restart Obsidian, since the input field has nowhere to store its data.
 :::

+An input field will only write to it's bound value when it's interacted with.
+This means for example, that an input field does not automatically, on load, create it's bound property when that property does not yet exist.

 ## Arguments

 Some input types support arguments to further customize them.